 Tinker, tailor, soldier, spy.
 Maiden, mother, crone.
 Creatrix, dominatrix.
 Valkyrie, vanquished.

-In the first of Ruby Slipper’s MSFW Australian designer editorials, we explore theinherent duality in each of our natures.
+In the first of Ruby Assembly’s MSFW Australian designer editorials, we explore theinherent duality in each of our natures.
 Captured in these glorious, rose gold-bathed images at Little Projects’ Central South Yarra Rooftop Retreat, I externalise the idea of a modern Melbourne femme fatale – inspired by the latest Winter 2015 collection of Alice Edegley.